 While it may feel like a simple few words, the title of your book is what gives it the best chance of being read.
 It is the first thing that your potential audience will read before they even open the cover.
-It is also what can persuade an editor to read your manuscript and publish your work.
+It is also what can persuade an editor to read your manuscript, and it can help with finding an agent and a traditional publisher.

-Here are 12 tips to help you generate new book title ideas.
-Pay special attention to the first 4, since these are key characteristics of a good book title.
+Here are 14 tips to help you generate new book title ideas.
+Pay special attention to the first five¬, since these are key characteristics of a good book title.
 Then work your work down the list to get your creativity flowing.

 1. Keep it concise